 The union representing 62,000 grocery workers in southern California has received the go-ahead from members to call a strike if an acceptable contract deal cannot be reached with Ralphs, Vons and Albertsons supermarkets, officials said on Sunday.

-Over 90 percent of workers voted on Friday and Saturday to authorize a strike, far in excess of the two-thirds vote required, said the United Food and Commercial Workers union.
+Over 90 percent of workers voted on Friday and Saturday to authorize a strike, far in excess of the two-thirds vote required, the United Food and Commercial Workers union said.

 If we don't get a deal, we'll take this fight to the streets, Kasparian said.

-In 2003, the region played host to the longest work stoppage in the history of the U.S. grocery industry.
+In 2003, southern California played host to the longest work stoppage in the history of the U.S. grocery industry.
 That bitter, four-and-a-half-month standoff shifted more than $1 billion in sales, and the loyalty of some shoppers, to competitors.

-In the latest discord, southern California grocery store employees have been without a contract since it expired in March.
+A contract between the supermarkets and unionized workers expired in March.
 While the union workers previously voted to authorize a strike, changes to offers being negotiated made another vote necessary.

 Ralphs owner Kroger Co, Vons owner Safeway Inc and Albertsons owner Supervalu are negotiating as a group.